ViktorXs/Learning-GitHub/README.md

 Updates made on master on GitHub before rebase

 # Repository Purpose #
-This fiel is just a readme file.
+This file is just a readme file.